DirtiestMage/DSA--C-/README.md

-Doing DSA problems in C
+Doing DSA problems in C (assignments from college)